xephora/Threat-Remediation-Scripts/Threat-Track/ChunkiPWS/readme.md

 ### Data Collection:

-The following commands were executed to collect credentials, OS and Software information.
+The following commands were used to extract Browser data such as stored credentials and information gathering.

 ```
 _Chrome